Alice Clement: Career

 Clement began working for the Chicago Police Department in 1909, patrolling department stores in search of pickpockets.
 In 1913, she became a detective, and soon after she was talked about in several newspapers such as the Chicago Tribune and Variety.
 On May 21, 1922 she appeared in the New York Evening Telegram.
 In 1919, Clement wrote, produced, and starred in a movie called Dregs of the City, where she played as herself.

 One of her most famous cases was "The Dulcimer", which involved the murder of a young woman who was most likely a prostitute gravely ill with typhoid.
 The male detectives on the force assumed that she'd simply succumbed to her "lifestyle" but Clement remained unconvinced.
 Further investigation revealed that the woman had, in fact, acquired typhoid as part of a murder plot.

 Sickness and death

-In mid-1926 Clement was demoted from the detective bureau to the West Chicago police station.
-And later forced into a medical leave in 1926 due to complications from diabetes, which she had hidden adeptly throughout her entire career.
+In mid-1926 Clement was demoted from the detective bureau to the West Chicago police station and was later forced into a medical leave in 1926 due to complications from diabetes, which she had hidden adeptly throughout her entire career.
 She died the same year the day after Christmas in 1926 at the age of 49.